Ivan "John" Filcich

 Mr. Kolo or Kolo John - John Filcich Ivan Petar "John" Filcich (Filčić) was born in Fiume, Italy, in 1924.
 The village is today called Rijeka in Croatia.
 When Ivan was born, the village was called Fiume, the post World War I "free city-state" which was later annexed by Italy.
 For his father it was in Hungary, for his grandfather it was in Austria, and even earlier the area was part of Napoleon's Illyrian Provinces.

 In 1932, he immigrated to the United States when he was eight years old.
-His family settled in Gary, Indiana, the steel mill city with Croatian, Serbian, Polish, and other Slavic cultures and has had many years of experience with thier music.
+His family settled in Gary, Indiana, the steel mill city with Croatian, Serbian, Polish, and other Slavic cultures and John had many years of experience with thier music.
 He later moved to Arizona.

 In 1935, when his father gave him an old phonograph and a stack of Bulgarian, Croatian, Macedonian, and Serbian Records, his interest in international music was fostered.
 In 1941, Ivan's family left Gary, the huge European immigrant city, to Arizona for Ivan's health.